balianirudh/jetson-drone/Software/Serial/Example/README.md

 # Serial Communication with Arduino LED

+Current code only works on Windows.
+In Linux, the data is sending to the Arduino and the Arduino is receiving it but I don't see the correct behavior from the LED.
+I believe the problem is that I need to configure the path of the Arduino so the Arduino recieved the correct data.
+Looking into how I can solve this issue.

 Serial communication is vital to the function of the drone because without it the drone would not receive motor commands.
 I am sure there is a way to use the GPIO pins of the Jetson to send PWM signals to the motor controllers, however, the Arduino platform makes this task straightforward.

 The purpose of this example to is demonstrate how the serial communication between the Jetson TX2 and Arduino Uno work on the drone.
 With this example, there is no need to calculate specific motor values or have the full ROS package of this project set up.
 Instead it uses the Arduino's onboard LED to demonstrate how data is being sent from a C++ program to the Arduino.